Advanсed Configuration

 docker run -d -p 8000:8000 -p 8200:8200 -p 18888:18888 -p 8080:8080 -p 8081:8081 -p 5696:5696 -e ADMIN_ACCESS_ID="email" -e ADMIN_PASSWORD="password" --name akeyless-gw akeyless/base:latest-akeyless

-Using your default account credentials is not recommended for production environments.
+Using your default account credentials is not recommended for production environments and can not work with MFA.

 API Key Authentication